ozaner/ozanerhansha.github.io-OLD/_posts/math/probability/00-0-0-the-basic-principle-of-counting.md

 date: 2019-06-25
 tags: math set-theory probability-theory
 ---
 The basic principle of counting is a combinatorial, and ultimately set-theoretic, statement regarding the number of outcomes two events can have when taken together.
+This is particularly useful in calculating the probability of events with finite number of outcomes, which can often be reduced to counting those outcomes.

-The principle states that if two events are independent (that is, one doesn't affect the other) and the first has $m$ possible outcomes and the second has $n$ possible outcomes, then the events taken together have $mn$ possible outcomes.
+The principle states that if one event has $m$ possible outcomes and another has $n$ possible outcomes, then the events taken together have $mn$ possible outcomes.

 <!--more-->